loobiner/mypythonETL/README.md

 	- mmr table
 	- autism table
 	- state name and abbreviation table (to translate and allow for joining)
-	Note: We tried a few different versions of each dataframe (which you'll see in our Jupyter notebook) before settling on the final versions of each dataset.
+	- Note: We tried a few different versions of each dataframe (which you'll see in our Jupyter notebook) before settling on the final versions of each dataset.
+	- Additional Note: we fought with the autism table quite a bit, before deciding to make a new copy of it and start fresh.
 You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.

 ## Project Report